 Our minimally invasive foraminal procedure removes the cause of the nerve compression in the foramina, helping to provide you with lasting relief from your chronic pain.
 This can be done without impacting the muscles around the discs, keeping your spine fully stable and leading to the shorter recovery times that we experience.

 Being that the foramina carries the nerve roots to the other side of the body, any compression or obstruction of the nerves can have a life-changing impact due to the pain caused.
-If you are going through this, let Dr. Aryan or Dr. Rubin help you decide if this is the right procedure to help you get BACK@IT.
+If you are going through this, let Dr. Aryan help you decide if this is the right procedure to help you get BACK@IT.

 Symptoms Helped by Foraminotomy